Brighton Hippodrome

 Since it closed as a bingo hall in 2006, the Hippodrome has been vacant and the historic fabric at risk of severe deterioration.
 A succession of ownerships had exacerbated delays to urgent works and had seen the building condition steadily worsen.
 The building had also been subject to various proposals for redevelopment that would have seen this historic venue irreversibly altered and historic features lost.
 A planning approval in 2014 sought to convert the Hippodrome into a multiplex cinema (since expired) and a 2019 scheme for a hotel and spa complex, with serviced apartments, would have seen the central auditorium space landlocked, rendering it unviable.

 Local developer Matsim Properties took ownership of the Hippodrome in September 2020, just as Brighton and Hove City Council, with support from Historic England, approved the authorisation to issue an Urgent Works Notice on the Hippodrome.
-The new owner has been proactive with works to secure the Hippodrome from further deterioration.
-This has included erecting a new structure above the auditorium roof to help protect the fragile fibrous plaster and to aid access for future repair works to the historic ceiling, as well as the removal of areas of dry rot, principally to the stage structure, basement side rooms, and later insertions associated with bingo use.
-However, despite these works, the condition of the building remains extremely vulnerable.
+The new owner quickly commenced work to secure the Hippodrome from further deterioration, including erecting a new structure above the auditorium to help protect the fragile fibrous plaster and the removal of dry rot.

 In summer 2021, Matsim published proposals for the Hippodrome, The Hippodrome Consultation Boards, to redevelop the site for an apart-hotel, serviced offices and business / retail unit, with the main auditorium retained for dining with terraced restaurant-style seating, and a new circular stage to allow an element of performance.
-Theatres Trust commented to say we had grave concerns regarding the viability and future sustainability of the proposals, in particular to the level of irreversible physical and operational harm to the historic significance of the building.
-The proposed alternative uses of the stage and the fly tower, and the proposal to build over the yard, that provides vital rear access to the theatre, would prevent the building from ever being used as a theatre again.
+Theatres Trust commented to voice concerns regarding the viability and future sustainability of the proposals, in particular to the level of irreversible physical and operational harm to the historic significance of the building.
+The proposed alternative uses of the stage and the fly tower, and the proposal to build over the yard, that provides vital rear access to the theatre, would have prevented the building from ever being used as a theatre again.

-While Theatres Trust is not unsupportive of the proposed reuse as an event / performance space, we opposed the plans in their current form as we believe them to be fundamentally unviable and will not provide a space suitable for the mixed-use performance programme that Matsim hopes for.
-The plans would also prevent the theatre ever returning as a large-scale venue.
-If permitted, there is a real concern that these untested plans could potentially threaten the future viability and use of the Hippodrome as a performance space.
+While Theatres Trust is not unsupportive of the proposed reuse of the Hippodrome as an event / performance space, we opposed the plans in the form submitted as we believe them to be unviable for the type of mixed-use performance programme that Matsim hopes for.
+The plans would also prevent the theatre ever returning as a large-scale venue, and there is a real concern that these untested plans could potentially threaten the future viability and use of the Hippodrome as a performance space.

 Current situation

-We believe that the scale of the financial challenge to restore and rejuvenate the Hippodrome is such that a mix of private and public funding would be best able to secure its future.
+The scale of the financial challenge to restore and rejuvenate the Hippodrome is such that, we believed, a mix of private and public funding would be best able to secure its future.

 Initially it was hoped that there may have been opportunity for the CIC, as a not-for-profit organisation, to support Matsim Properties in developing the flexible, large-scale theatre proposition.
-However, the developer-owner is keen to progress the project themselves, funding the scheme via their own means.
+However, the developer-owner has been keen to progress the project themselves, funding the scheme via their own means.

 Images, Brighton Hippodrome, Theatres Trust, 2017